yeshvanthkrishnaa/API/README.md

 view button for each users we could be redirect to the next page where i just furnished the details of the user in a table using the Rest API.
 For this i just used php,html,css,js for scripting and markup the web application.
 I hosted the webapplication in betahost.
+For the code i just take reference from stackoverflow and w3schools